Newmont: Major growth

-In the 1980s, Newmont thwarted five takeover bids – from Consolidated Gold Fields (ConsGold), T. Boone Pickens, Minorco, Hanson Industries and Sir James Goldsmith – who sought to break Newmont apart and sell its assets to increase shareholder value.
+In the 1980s, Newmont thwarted five takeover bids – from Consolidated Gold Fields (ConsGold), T. Boone Pickens, Minorco, Hanson Industries and James Goldsmith – who sought to break Newmont apart and sell its assets in an attempt to increase shareholder value.

 In 1987, defending against a $6.3 billion bid by T. Boone Pickens, the company paid a US$33 per share special dividend to all shareholders, US$2.2 billion in cash, of which US$1.75 billion was borrowed.
 To reduce this debt the company undertook a divestment program involving all of its copper, oil, gas, and coal interests.

 As a further step in the restructuring, the company moved its headquarters from New York City to Denver in 1988.
 A decade later, Newmont Mining Corporation and Newmont Gold Company combined assets to form a unified worldwide gold company.
 Shareholders of both companies had identical interests in the reserves, production and earnings of Newmont Gold's operations.

-Newmont then merged with Santa Fe Pacific Corporation (a former Atchison, Topeka and Santa Fe Railway subsidiary, sold in preparation for the merger that produced the BNSF Railway) to form North America's largest gold producer.
+Newmont then merged with Santa Fe Railroad (a former Atchison, Topeka & Santa Fe Railway subsidiary, sold in preparation for the merger that produced the BNSF) to form North America's largest gold producer.

 On June 21, 2000, Newmont announced a merger with Battle Mountain Gold.
 The merger was completed in January 2001.

-In February 2002, Newmont completed the acquisition of Normandy Mining Limited and Franco-Nevada Mining Corporation Limited.
+In February 2002, Newmont completed the acquisition of Normandy Mining and Franco-Nevada.
 Newmont faced competition in its bid for Normandy from AngloGold.
 By eventually outbidding the South African company, Newmont became the world's largest gold producer, with an annual production in excess of 8 million ounces.

 In 2007, the company eliminated its 1.5 million ounce legacy hedge book to make Newmont the world's largest unhedged gold producer.
 The following year, Newmont acquired Miramar Mining Corporation and its Hope Bay deposit in the Canadian Arctic.

 In 2009, Newmont purchased the remaining one-third interest in Boddington Gold Mine from AngloGold Ashanti, bringing its ownership to 100 percent.

 In April 2011, the company acquired Canada's Fronteer Gold Inc. for CA$2.3 billion.
 This made the company the world's second-largest gold producer.

 In 2017, Newmont produced 5.65 million ounces of gold at all-in sustaining costs of US$924 per ounce.
 The company reported adjusted net income of $780 million for the year, and further reduced net debt down to US$0.8 billion.

 In 2019, it acquired Canada's Goldcorp for $10 billion.
-In 2023, the company has made a $24 billion takeover bid of Newcrest Mining, an Australian rival.
+In May 2023, Newmont agreed terms to purchase Newcrest.
+The Deal was completed in November 2023.

+In September 2025, it was announced that Natascha Viljoen would succeed Tom Palmer as CEO of Newmont, effective January 2026, when Palmer retires.